a-b-street/docs/book/src/proposals/broadmoor.md

 Apologies if you already have the context, but a greatly abridged history lesson is in order for those who don't.

-Up until about 200 years ago, what we refer to as Broadmoor, like much of Cascadia, was a forest.
-And, like much of Cascadia, it was cut clear, and the timber sold off by a mill company.
+Up until about 200 years ago, what we refer to as Broadmoor, like much land near the Puget Sound, was a forest inhabited by the Duwamish people.
+And, like much land near the Puget Sound, it was cut clear, and the timber sold off by a mill company.
 The owners of this particular parcel were the Puget Mill Company.
 After logging the parcel, they split it, not quite in half.
 The smaller western half was given to the city, and gardened into what is now enjoyed by the public as the Washington Park Arboretum.
-The General Manager from the very same Puget Mill Company was then allowed to develop the larger eastern half of the parcel into that venerable American
-trifecta: a golf course / country club / private gated residential community.
+The General Manager from the very same Puget Mill Company was then allowed to develop the larger eastern half of the parcel into that venerable American trifecta: a golf course / country club / private gated residential community.[^madison_park_remembered]

 So, Broadmoor was initially built as a gated enclave impassible to all but a select few of the leisure class.
 A century later, how much has changed?